YesImActuallyE/MoonSnail-Development/index.md

 MEE69 is a multifunctional discord bot that is constantly updated and improved.
 Most of the commands are admin/moderator only so far but plan to add lots of interactive and fun commands for all users.
-It is currently in development so please report bugs and issues via the github.
+It is currently in development so please report bugs and issues via [the GitHub](https://github.com/seasnail8169/MEE69-Development/).

 ### What can i do?